Wednesday, 1 February 2017

 Another view of the cemetery.
 (18.12.2016.)

-He was a man of great intelligence and gave his best wherever he served and in whatever capacity.
-He died on 15 December, 2011 and was buried in his family graveyard just outside Tamman at 32°59'33.80"N, 72° 6'13.50"E.
+Air Marshal Nur Khan was a man of great intelligence, discipline, and patriotism.
+He gave his best in every position he held.
+He passed away on 15 December 2011 and was buried in his family graveyard just outside Tamman, at 32°59'33.80"N, 72°6'13.50"E.

 Riaz Ahmed (left) and Amir Hussain (right).
 (18.12.2016.)